Was Hippocrates a Homeopath?

 Hippocrates

-In at least one source (a booklet from 1899, written by a pharmacist named Knufman) one can read that the first application of homeopathy is the case of the Greek king Telephos.
+IN at least one source (a booklet from 1899, written by a pharmacist named Knufman) one can read that the first application of homeopathy is the case of the Greek king Telephos.
 In Greek mythology Telephos was hurt during the preparations for the Trojan war, by the spear of Achilles.
 Supposedly he was only cured after Apollo advised to treat the wound with some rust from Achilles’ spear.
 This of course predates Hippocrates, but it is not certain that this story reflects effective clinical practice.

 Hippocrates founded medical ethics.
 In his opinion, patients must be able to trust physicians, and physicians in their turn must be worthy of that trust.
 They must be careful and competent, help where possible or at least not hurt.
 They may not use the methods of quacks, among which untruthful propaganda.
 In the eyes of Hippocrates diseases have natural causes, and supernatural cures are nonsense.
 Medicine must rely on careful observation.